Chapter 7: The Shera

 The briefing continues when Shelke, in her VR helmet, begins to project an image of stars to the bridge of the Shera.
 This was apparently the completed Omega Report (even though we had yet to complete the Omega Report?), and the voice of Lucrecia explained a little more about Omega, namely that it was supposed to carry the Lifestream to another planet when this planet dies.
-Not that this isn’t interesting and all (although, since this is the third time we’ve heard some of these details, I suppose it isn’t that interesting!), but is it really of immediate military concern for the entire crew of the Shera?
+Not that this isn’t interesting and all (although, since this is the third time we’ve heard some of these details, I suppose it isn’t that interesting), but is it really of immediate military concern for the entire crew of the Shera?
 We’re something like T-15 minutes here, so I assume you gathered them all here for a reason.
-You know, a military reason.
+A military reason.
 An immediate military reason.

 Cid then says that you should go off and do some more pointless exploration, even though the ground assault has apparently already started.
 Yeah, this cutscene was definitely lopped in half at a later stage.
 I assumed we should be ready to go when we came for the meeting and all, but I guess we can have a few more chats.
 Speaking to Cid on our way out, he told us that the battle plan was for the former members of AVALANCHE were going to take down the reactors.
 Cid was kind of ambiguous about what Yuffie was supposed to do.
 The game ended up deploying her with some WRO soldiers in the middle of basically nowhere, so it’s possible the writers never bothered with a solid explanation for where Cid wanted her to be.
 In any event, Vincent would be alone, and Reeve had a mission for him: “From here on out, it’s Vince versus the Tsviets!”
 Or as Kyle put it: “Vincent, we’re gonna blow up the reactors.
 Because we’re terrorists!
 You, you’re just creepy.
 Creepy people get assigned to murder duty.”